Daniel-KM/Omeka-S-module-Generic/README.md

 Generic Module (module for Omeka S)
 ===================================

+> __New versions of this module and support for Omeka S version 3.0 and above
+> are available on [GitLab], which seems to respect users and privacy better.__

 [Generic Module] is a module for [Omeka S] that allows to manage all common one time tasks (install, config, settings management…) from the config of another module, so it avoids the developer to copy-paste common code between modules.